pendulum-project/ntpd-rs/docs/development/code-structure.md

 Each of these should mostly contain the actual execution code that calls each of the previously mentioned crates when required.

-### test-binaries

-The `test-binaries` crate contains several binaries that are useful for doing integration tests.
-This includes, among other things
- - A local test server that always replies with a `DENY` kiss code
- - A local test server that enforces a stricter-than-typical rate limit from the client.

-If you need an additional program to aid in (manual) integration testing, this is the crate to add it to.

 ## NTP daemon startup and operating sequence.